armory/docs/content/en/docs/installation/armory-halyard.md

 docker exec -it armory-halyard bash
 ```

-From there, you can issue all your [halyard commands](https://www.spinnaker.io/reference/halyard/).
+From there, you can issue all your [Halyard commands](https://www.spinnaker.io/reference/halyard/).

 ## Run in Kubernetes